Lindor, Mets rally after dugout dustup; blame vermin debate - WHIZ News

 “They can believe whatever they want,” he said.

-Lindor said he was upset with himself after the popup, and that his relationship with McNeil was good.
+Lindor said he was upset with himself after the grounder, and that his relationship with McNeil was good.

 “I can bring him out and give him a kiss on the cheek if you want,” he said. “